 • A VOC content less than or equal to 0.42 pounds of VOC per gallon (50 grams of VOC per liter of industrial cleaning solvent as applied.

 • A VOC composite vapor pressure equal to or less than 8 mm mercury at 68oF (20oC) as applied.

 Based on feedback on the 2014 initial draft proposed regulations, DEP made changes to provide greater flexibility to affected owners and operators and small businesses.
 The previous proposed applicability threshold was 15 pounds (6.8 kg) of VOC emissions per day, before consideration of controls.
 The current proposed applicability threshold is 2.7 tons (2,455 kg) of VOC emissions per 12-month rolling period, before consideration of controls.

 If you generate less than 2.7 tons of VOC emissions per 12-month rolling period from cleaning unit operations you can still use non-compliant solvents as long as you maintain the required records.

 Facilities that generate 2.7 tons of VOC emissions per 12-month rolling period or more from cleaning unit operations must either use compliant coatings or install an add-on air pollution control device.

-The proposed rulemaking, Control of VOC Emissions from Industrial Cleaning Solvents; General Provisions; Aerospace Manufacturing and Rework; and Additional RACT Requirements for Major Sources of NOx and VOCs (25 Pa.
-Code, Chapters 121 and 129), was discussed at the March 21, 2017 Environmental Quality Board meeting.
+The draft final rulemaking, Control of VOC Emissions from Industrial Cleaning Solvents; General Provisions; Aerospace Manufacturing and Rework; and Additional RACT Requirements for Major Sources of NOx and VOCs (25 Pa.
+Code, Chapters 121 and 129), was discussed at the February 8th Air Quality Technical Advisory Committee meeting.